CesarChaMal/cleancodeExercise/README.md

 ## Notes

-- The final version’s package is named `reafactor_better_functional` (intent is “refactor”).
-Keep this in mind for run commands and imports.
 - Some earlier versions do not include a `Main` class; they are intended to illustrate refactoring direction rather than be executed directly.